egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 * Memory Usage
 * Pointers

-We'll go over these one-by-one.

-# The Big Picture
+## The Big Picture

 > Focus in fixing performance on parts that take more than 5%.

-It's not hard to understand, that when something takes less than 5% in the whole picture, then at most you can gain in the large scale is 5%.
+When something takes less than 5% in the whole picture, then at most you can gain in the large scale is 5%.
 It is much more effective to focus on things that take over 5%.
-You usually also want to avoid optimizing things that take less than 5%, because micro-optimization often reduces readability and maintainability.
+You also want to avoid optimizing things that take less than 5%, because micro-optimization often reduces readability and maintainability.

-But, there's also an other side to this.
-When all of the things are less than 5%, then the effort to optimize a particular thing is much higher.
-Usually, you will need to rethink the whole problem, use different data-layout, restructure your whole RPC to be asynchronous or start using SIMD.
-While it's fun to try and squeeze out the last drop of performance, it does not always make sense.
+Finally, when everything is below the 5% threshold, then often the best way forward is not to try to micro-optimize, but make changes to the algorithms, data-structures, RPC, or go to SIMD altogether.

-It also gives a good target to aim while optimizing, when you get something to 5%, then it's more useful to find another place to optimize.
+The 5% is also a good target to aim for optimization.
+It's quite easy to get overly focused on a specific part.
+After reaching less 5% then switch to another part to optimize.

-## Example: Base 58
+### Storytime: Base 58

-One of the performance problems I noticed was "base58 decoding/encoding performance".

-The hot part of the code was something like:
+One of the performance problems I noticed was base58 decoding and encoding.
+The hot part of the code looked like:

 ```go
 var bigRadix = big.NewInt(58)